 Negative Side Effects Of Eating Gold

 Real gold of edible gold leaf standard is perfectly safe to ingest.
-As such, gold has been used in tooth crowns for years in addition to being a food decoration.
+As such, gold has been used in tooth crowns for years in addition to being a food decoration (such as on cakes).

 However, impurities in lower purity gold may be toxic if consumed.
 Additionally, certain people may have a hypersensitively to metals.
 This may lead to allergic reaction symptoms such as rashes or worse if any purity of gold is consumed.